 When it comes to location, the highest average paycheck (around $94K per year) can be spotted in Houston, Texas; San Diego, Calif. (approximately $93K), Chicago, Ill. ($93K), and Memphis, Tenn. ($77K) are the next top-paying cities.
 Seattle, Wash. is near the bottom for pay at around $70K.
 Pay rates in the United States are highest in the state of California, where they average to $87K annually.

 Certifications and Degrees

-Employees who count Family Practice among their skills tend to enjoy higher pay; the median for this group is $98K.
-Acute Care is a popular skill in the The Veterans Administration (United States) workforce; less than ten percent of those surveyed report putting it to use in their jobs.
-Three more common skills are Case Management, Psychiatric, and Counseling.
+In this position, it pays to have Family Practice in your toolkit; employees who claim proficiency enjoy a higher median salary of about $106K per year.
+Case Management is a popular skill in the The Veterans Administration (United States) workforce; around one in eight of those surveyed report putting it to use in their jobs.
+Other top skills include Acute Care, Psychiatric, and Geriatrics.

 Benefits and Perks

 Unfortunately, a minority of employees — about 28 percent — are presented with both paid vacation and sick leave.
 The Veterans Administration (United States) helps its workers sock away funds for retirement, offering plans such as a 401(k) plan, a company pension plan, and a 403(b) plan.
 The Veterans Administration (United States) provides health insurance to a large number of employees, and a strong majority of employees do receive dental coverage.
 The company also dishes out perks such as life insurance and tuition reimbursement.